hectorcanto/self-disabling-client-class/README.md

 ## Advanced notes

 This approach is based on the principle _Tell don't ask_ and on polymorphism.
-It uses and abstract class to define the interface and a _dummy_ class that will replace the real class when disabled - hence the polymorphism.
+It uses an abstract class to define the interface and a _dummy_ class that will replace the real class when disabled - hence the polymorphism.

 # Implementation and dependencies

 There are 3 classes in aws_s3_dummy:
-- An interface ( abstrac class)
+- An interface ( abstract class)
 - A dummy class
 - The real class